Fr0sT-Brutal/awesome-pascal/README.md

 * [Delphi Package Installer (DelphiPI)](https://code.google.com/p/delphipi) is a tool which aids you installing components to your Delphi IDE.
 DelphiPI automatically resolves dependencies between packages, compiles, installs and adds source paths to your IDE.

+* [ResEd](http://code.google.com/p/theunknownones) is an expert for Delphi 2005, 2006, 2007, 2009, 2010 and XE.
+This expert is designed for editing the resource files (.res; .resx) that are linked to the active project.
+It will automatically search for all occurrences of {$R xyz.res} lines and will open/create resourcefiles for them.
+The expert registers itself in the menubar of Delphi under View.